salkinium/blog/_posts/modm-delay/2021-07-05-modm-delay.md

 # Counting Cycles

 Wouldn't it be nice if we could just delegate counting cycles to some hardware counter?
-Well, look no further than the Data Watchpoint and Trace (DWT) peripheral and its 32-bit `CYCCNT` free running at CPU frequency!
+Well, look no further than the [Data Watchpoint and Trace Unit (DWT)](https://developer.arm.com/documentation/ddi0439/b/Data-Watchpoint-and-Trace-Unit/DWT-functional-description?lang=en) and its 32-bit `CYCCNT` counter free running at CPU frequency!

 ```cpp
 // Enable Tracing Debug Unit